GryllsAddons/HCWarn/README.md

 ### Description
 This addon helps prevent accidental PvP flagging and warns when flagged.
 The addon will not function while in instances.
-The addon is compatible with [unitscan](https://github.com/shirsig/unitscan-vanilla) and [unitscan-turtle](https://github.com/GryllsAddons/unitscan-turtle).

 ### Features
 You can toggle features of the addon by using the /hcwarn or /hcw command.